 Personal Interest.
 Putting up an eCommerce business entails a lot of hard work and preparation.
 A vital element of success in business is personal interest from the owner on the nature of the business.
-If you love cooking, selling ingredients and kitchen utensils will suit you.
+If you love cooking, selling ingredients and kitchen utensils will suit you, even kitchen extensions london would be great.
 This requirement also applies to eCommerce.

 Pricing.
 Know the best prices for your products.
 Pricing an item too low hurts your Return on Investment or ROI.
 A price tag that is too steep will keep away bargain hunters and the average buyers.

 Shipping Costs.
 Customers want to buy items online, but they do not want to pay for shipping charges.
 You can become more competitive by offering free shipping, but shouldering the shipping cost will reduce your profit margin.
 Find ways instead to incorporate shipping cost to product prices then offer free shipment.
 Your products will look more appealing to customers.